Abelian Surfaces over totally real fields are Potentially Modular: Higher Coleman theory

-Under this assumption, it follows from Theorem~ \ref{thm-classicality} that We claim that the natural map induces a quasi-isomorphism Indeed, by Theorem~\ref{thm: cohomology in terms of automorphic forms}~(2), the cohomology groups on each side can be computed in terms of automorphic representations, and the claim follows easily from Proposition~\ref{prop: ordinary eigenform in autrep}.
+It follows from Theorem~ \ref{thm-classicality} that We claim that the natural map induces a quasi-isomorphism Indeed, by Theorem~\ref{thm: cohomology in terms of automorphic forms}~(2), the cohomology groups on each side can be computed in terms of automorphic representations, and the claim follows from Proposition~\ref{prop: ordinary eigenform in autrep} as explained in Remark \ref{rem-notsoeasy} below.